Push notification for OTP

 To delete a password token registered for push in the Citrix SSO app, users must perform the following steps:

-- Unregister (remove) the iOS/Android device on gateway.
-QR code for removing registration from device appears.
+- Unregister (remove) the iOS/Android device on the gateway.
+QR code for removing registration from the device appears.

 - Open the Citrix SSO app and tap the info button of the password token to be deleted.

 - Tap Delete Token and scan the QR code.

 - If the QR code is valid, the token is successfully removed from the Citrix SSO app.

 - Users can tap Force Delete to delete a password token without having to scan the QR code if the device is already removed from the gateway.
 Force deleting might result in the device continuing to receive notifications if the device has not been removed from Citrix Gateway.